Geraldo Rivera Clashes With Fox News Panel After Host Suggests It Would Be Fine To Tell Him To ‘Go Back’

 Since then, many of those loyal to Trump have found different ways to justify his remarks.

-Fox News’ correspondent-at-large Geraldo Rivera is an exception.
+Fox News correspondent-at-large Geraldo Rivera is an exception.

 After publicly slamming Trump and calling his remarks racist, Rivera went on Fox & Friends only to double down on his criticism.
 Praising the president for seemingly disavowing the chant, Rivera argued that the commander-in-chief’s initial “go back” comments are an “old racist trope.”